Rubidium: Production

 Although rubidium is more abundant in Earth's crust than caesium, the limited applications and the lack of a mineral rich in rubidium limits the production of rubidium compounds to 2 to 4 tonnes per year.
 Several methods are available for separating potassium, rubidium, and caesium.
-The fractional crystallization of a rubidium and caesium alum (Cs,Rb)Al(SO_{4})_{2}·12H_{2}O yields after 30 subsequent steps pure rubidium alum.
+The fractional crystallization of a rubidium and caesium alum (Cs,Rb)Al(SO4)2*12H2O yields after 30 subsequent steps pure rubidium alum.
 Two other methods are reported, the chlorostannate process and the ferrocyanide process.

 For several years in the 1950s and 1960s, a by-product of potassium production called Alkarb was a main source for rubidium.
 Alkarb contained 21% rubidium, with the rest being potassium and a small amount of caesium.
 Today the largest producers of caesium produce rubidium as a by-product from pollucite.